crate/crate/docs/interfaces/http.rst

 .. rubric:: Error handling

-In general, every bulk operation item will be executed, independent if one of the other operations fails.
-However, there are two kinds of errors that will be handled differently, depending on in which of the query execution phases they are determined.
+In general, each bulk operation item will be executed independently, unless an error is detected during the analysis phase, in which case no operations will be executed.
+There are two kinds of errors that are handled differently depending on the query execution phase in which they are encountered:

 1. **Analysis:** When the bulk operation statement is invalid (syntax error, wrong values for one of the rows to insert, etc.), which can be identified